chocolatetoothpaste/camino/README.md

     camino.listen(window);

+    // fire a hashchange event for initial page loads window.dispatchEvent( new Event("hashchange") );

 Note: contexts in the browser are arbitrarily derived, until such a time as any are discovered.
 Please submit suggestions to GitHub repository.
 Crappy examples, but you get the point.